xchainjs/xchainjs-lib/packages/xchain-thorchain-amm/spec.md

 ## doSwap()

 Conducts a swap and sends the transaction.
-Does not look at LIM or a slip limit Does the checking, constructs the memo and then makes a transation for sending to TC.
+Does not look at LIM or a slip limit Does the checking, constructs the memo and then makes a transaction for sending to TC.
 Will need to convert asset amounts to RUNE to do comparisons

 ### Inputs: